 You can also create an alert to be notified when an important log entry appears by watching your new string metric.
 Lastly, you can add multiple

--name sections in the config file if you need to look for more strings.
-Be careful not to have too many entries (over a dozen) as resource utilization will go up on your host.
+-name: sections in the config file if you need to look for more strings/files.

 docker logs <container-name> find the container's docker log file with: